-The special revenue funds labeled "General" are the government's primary operating fund.
+The special revenue fund labeled "General" is the government's primary operating fund.
 It accounts for all financial resources of the general government, except those required to be accounted for in another fund.

 Financial reporting is based upon all GASB pronouncements including the Codification of Accounting and Financial Reporting Guidelines.